-Competency will be monitored and measured via on-site accessibility assessments, review of complaints and grievances, and ongoing follow-up by UPMC's Provider Network Department.
-Questions regarding cultural, linguistic and disability competency can be asked by calling Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m., Monday through Friday.
+Competency will be monitored and measured via on-site accessibility assessments, review of complaints and grievances, and ongoing follow-up by UPMC Health Plan's Provider Network Department.
+Questions regarding cultural, linguistic and disability competency can be asked by calling Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.